Birth of Carlo Bugatti

 Factory team debut at Le Mans

 In 1931, Chiron and Varzi (car no. 4), Divo and Bouriat (no. 5) and Conelli and Rost (no. 6) entered the 24 Hours of Le Mans.
-The Type 50 cars had an engine displacement of 4,972 cm³ and a power output of 275 hp at 4,500 rpm.
+The Type 50 cars had an engine displacement of 4,972 cm³ and a power output of 275 PS at 4,500 rpm.
 The regulations stipulated that any car with a displacement of over 1,500 cm3 had to have four seats.
 The bodies were lined with black artificial leather.
-The Bugattis raced in black, because Ettore Bugatti had fallen out with the top motorsport authorities again and consequently did not want to race in the French racing colour of blue.
+The Bugattis raced in black, because Ettore Bugatti had fallen out with the top motorsport authorities again and consequently did not want to race in the French racing color of blue.

 In 1931, the Type 55 – a touring car with a Grand Prix engine – superseded the Type 43.
 Bugatti used the lighter engine from the Type 51.
 It could be ordered ex works with two different bodyshell options.
 Jean Bugatti designed both the incredibly beautiful two-seat roadster body and the so-called faux cabriolet.